Welcome to Year 4

 We explore India, how villages developed and the Rainforest.

-Year 4 teachers are Miss Swift and Mr Hughes
+Year 4 teachers are Miss McWalters and Mr Hughes

-Teaching Assistants are Mrs McDonnell and Mrs Leeming
+Teaching Assistants are Miss Whitaker, Mrs Hainsworth and Mrs Virr.

 PE day is Monday.
 Please ensure your child has black shorts and a white t-shirt.